Investigation Manual

 We tell complainants that the law says we must investigate in private and that they should not discuss or share information we send about the case, including our draft decision with the press or through social media.
 Sometimes, despite this, complainants tell us they intend to share information we have provided as part of our enquiries, or we may become aware they have already done so, for example by sharing our draft decision on social media.

-Section 32 (2) of the LGA 1974 says information should only be disclosed for the purposes of our report or statement of reasons.
+Section 32 (2) of the LGA 1974 says information should only be disclosed for the purposes of our report or decision statement.
 The courts have previously confirmed this bar applies to recipients of information from the Ombudsman, as well as the Ombudsman himself.
 R (Kay) v Health Service Commissioner [2008] EWHC 2063 (Admin) considered this in relation to the PHSO.
 Sections 59-60 of that decision confirm the complainant has to maintain confidentiality.

 The judge in that case found that “information disclosed to the ombudsman in the course of or the purpose of the litigation shall not be disclosed except for the purposes of the investigation and any report to be made in respect of it.
 In my judgment that applies to those receiving the information from the Commission [PHSO] itself… It would be an absurd position if the ombudsman was restricted as to the situations in which she could disclose the material, only for the material to be used by others for reasons outside the ambit of the ombudsman’s investigation and report.”